JoelClingempeel/ModularSparseAutoencoder/README.md

 # Modular Sparse Autoencoder
 The aim of this project is to experiment with ways of building sparse autoencoders which are modular in the sense that the code layer neurons are divided into clusters (called **stripes** in reference to stripes in the prefrontal cortex) such that only a limited number of clusters may be active at once.

-Each experiment uses two kinds of sparsity:
+Each experiment uses three kinds of sparsity:
 * k-sparsity across an entire layer (ignoring boundaries between stripes).
 * k-sparsity across stripes ranked by average activation.
+* Lifetime stripe sparsity.

 ### k-sparsity across an entire layer (ignoring boundaries between stripes):
 Controlled by the *layer_sparsity_mode* flag.